rusty-crewmates/substrate-tutorials/README.md

 - clone it on your machine
 - code until all tests pass

-> By default running `cargo test` will run tests for every exercise in the workspace.
-Which is not optimal while working on a specific exercise.
-> Instead use our `run_one_exercise_tests.sh` script.
-It will run the tests for the exercise you pass as an argument only.

 If you want to run your pallet in a real runtime, you can easily edit the `substrate-node-template` and add your pallet to its runtime.

 ## What's in those exercises?